Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Is it really 24/7?

 Not exactly.
-During CME hours (Sunday 6PM ET to Friday 5PM ET), the oracle updates live and trading works normally, with a one-hour daily maintenance window (5–6PM ET, Mon–Thu).
+During CME hours (Sun 6PM – Fri 5PM ET), the oracle updates live and trading works normally, with a one-hour daily maintenance window (5–6PM ET, Mon–Thu).
 On weekends and CME holidays, the market stays open but the oracle is frozen — prices can only move within ±3% of the last close.
 You can trade, but with wider spreads and less reliable pricing.

-Can I trade this from Korea / Europe / Asia?
+Can I trade this from outside the U.S.?

 HyperLiquid has no KYC and no IP restrictions for most countries.
-Restricted regions per the Terms of Use: United States, Ontario (Canada), Russia, North Korea, Iran, Cuba, Syria, and Russian-occupied Ukraine.
+Restricted regions: United States, Ontario (Canada), Russia, North Korea, Iran, Cuba, Syria, and Russian-occupied Ukraine.
 Check your local regulations.

 What is Trade[XYZ]?

 The protocol that deploys real-world asset perpetual futures on HyperLiquid.
 Over $100 billion in cumulative volume since October 2025, covering gold, silver, oil, and U.S. equities.
-S&P 500 is the biggest addition yet.
+S&P 500 is the biggest addition.

 What are the fees?